Skip to Content

 Using the Roku Voice Remote Pro, you can adjust or mute the volume level and boot your TV with voice control.
 Let’s not forget about the fantastic private listening and hands-free voice control features it has.

-• Fast Software Updates
+5. Consistent Software Updates

-Is It Better To Buy A Smart Tv Or A Roku Tv?
+Is It Better To Buy a Smart TV or a Roku TV?

 The point?
 You should buy a Roku TV because it has far much better functionality and features than smart TVs.
 The surprising thing is that most Roku TVs are cheaper than smart TVs.